littlezaide/BurntcoatHead/themes.md

 Every 18 years 11 days and 8 hours the moon, sun, and earth all line up in such a way as to cause the largest tides possible.
 Called the *Saros* cycle, the Bay's tides can be affected for weeks or even months.

 Badly timed storms can push the tides even higher.
-Saxby Gale 2m!
+Saxby Gale of 1869 may have raised the highest tides 1.5-2m higher than the highest astronomical tides, causing massive flooding.

 ## Home of the World's Highest Tides